Polish partner visit

 The target group needing most help with digital competence is now 45-50 yr olds who are in danger of not being useful in work, where it’s estimated that 90% of jobs will need digital competence by 2020.
 This lack of digital literacy is hampering Polish economic growth, and restricting the growth of online shopping.

-The project is funded till July 2014 and currently has over2600 lighthouse keepers, each of whom has received certified training.
+The project is good choice funded till July 2014 and currently has over2600 lighthouse keepers, each of whom has received certified training.
 Groups of 15-18 of these volunteers are trained by professionals from business – psychologists, sociologists and coaches.
-Like our ementors, the trainers do not give training in IT, but in how to mentor and find out the needs of digitally excluded people, most of whom are over 45 years old.
+Like our ementors, the trainers do not give training in IT, but in how to viagra discounts mentor and find out the needs of viagra one a day digitally excluded people, most of whom are over 45 years old.
 But unlike our ementors, the 15 Trainers are professionals who run 4 formal training sessions for Lighthouse Keepers.
 Like ementors, the trainers do not just give initial training, but remain in contact with volunteers and support projects.